-Student Accommodations: Every attempt will be made to accommodate qualified students with disabilities.
-If you are a student with a documented disability, please see me as early in the semester as possible to discuss the necessary accommodations, and/or contact Student Disability Services at 973-596-3420.
+Accessibility Needs: Every attempt will be made to accommodate qualified students with disabilities.
+If you are a student with a documented disability, please see your instructor as early in the semester as possible to discuss the necessary accommodations, and/or contact the Office of Accessibility Resources and Services at 973-596-5417.

-The Writing Center - The Writing Center (Central King Building G17) is available for individual and group appointments with professional writing tutors both onsite and online.
+The Writing Center: The Writing Center (Central King Building G17) is available for individual and group appointments with professional writing tutors both onsite and online.
 This resource is intended to help you improve your communication and writing skills.
 Tutors and help with planning assignments, improving your writing, refining an essay or multimedia project, or other communication-based needs.
 For more information, please visit http://humanities.njit.edu/writingcenter.